clemenko/rancher_stig/README.md

 ## RKE2 STIG

-The good news is that similar to the Rancher STIG the RKE2 STIG should not have a lot knobs to turn.
-At the time of this article's publication the STIG for RKE2 is under draft review by DISA.
-The STIG should be released by November.
-However we have a few configurations we can tweak to ensure RKE2 is hardened.
+The good news is that similar to the Rancher STIG the RKE2 STIG should not have a lot knobs to turn. ~~At the time of this article's publication the STIG for RKE2 is under draft review by DISA.
+The STIG should be released by November.~~ Good news, the STIG is out and can be found at [https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R1_STIG.zip](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R1_STIG.zip).
+More good news,The tweaks are fairly minimal to apply the STIG.
 Basically, RKE2 is broken down into servers and agents.
 We can start with the server side configurations.

 First we should create an Audit Policy.
 The following should be run on every server in the cluster.